 Organisations may have other relevant policies to which they can refer, for example, a corporate social responsibility policy, which should be accompanied by the steps taken to implement the policy and any examples where it has been used to address slavery and human trafficking risks.

-Supplier/Procurement Code of Conduct Policy - NWF is committed to ensuring that our suppliers adhere to the highest standards of ethics.
+Supplier Code of Conduct Policy / Fresh Produce Specification - NWF is committed to ensuring that our suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 NWF works with suppliers to ensure that they meet the standards of the code.
 However, serious violations of the organisation's supplier code of conduct will lead to the termination of the business relationship.

-Supplier and Raw Material Approval and Monitoring Policy - Ethical risk assessments are required for all suppliers, regardless of their risk category.
-Where these assessments highlight a significant risk or breach of our requirements, an ethical audit will be required at the suppliers or growers’ site.
+Supplier and Raw Material Approval and Monitoring Policy - NWF Supplier Risk Assessments are required for all suppliers, regardless of their risk category.
+Where these assessments highlight a significant risk or breach of our requirements, an ethical audit will be required at the suppliers or growers’ sites.
 This will either be conducted by an NWF representative or by a third party assigned by NWF.
-Failure to comply with these requirements or the principles of our ethical policies will result in the supplier being removed from NWF approved supplier list and therefore no longer able to supply any materials to the company.
+Failure to comply with these requirements or the principles of our ethical policies will result in the supplier being removed from the NWF approved supplier list and therefore no longer able to supply any materials to the company.

 NWF undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The organisation's due diligence and reviews include:

-- conducting supplier audits or assessments through NWF own staff and third-party auditors which have a greater degree of focus on slavery and human trafficking where general risks are identified;
+- Conducting supplier audits or assessments through NWF’s own staff and third-party auditors which have an element of focus on slavery and human trafficking, where general risks are identified;

-- participating in collaborative initiatives focused on human rights in general, and slavery and human trafficking in particular ("Stronger together", "Ethical trading" initiatives);
+- Participating in collaborative initiatives focused on human rights in general, and slavery and human trafficking in particular ("Stronger together", “Membership of Industry Forums” "Ethical trading" initiatives);

 The organisation has and will continue to review its key performance indicators (KPIs) in light of the introduction of the Modern Slavery Act 2015.